The Bankrate promise

 IRA contribution and income limits

-Traditional and Roth IRAs have contribution limits.
-The limit for IRAs in 2022 is $6,000 per year.
-Those age 50 and older are allowed to contribute an extra $1,000 in catch-up contributions, for a total limit of $7,000.
+Both traditional and Roth IRAs have contribution limits.
+The limit for IRAs in 2023, for example, is $6,500 per year.
+Those ages 50 and older are allowed to contribute an extra $1,000 in catch-up contributions, for a total limit of $7,500.

 How to open an IRA

 You must go through a bank or broker to open an IRA.
-IRAs are individually owned, so you can’t open a joint account with a spouse or child.
-If you’re looking to open a retirement savings account with another person, an IRA isn’t the right choice.
+IRAs are individually owned, so you can’t open a joint account with a spouse or child and, therefore, isn’t the right choice if you’re looking to open a retirement savings account with another person.

 Rules on withdrawing money